htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ### STORMWIGHT KITS

-The primordial aspect of the stormwight lets you channel your rage into the form of an animal and grants you knowledge of one of a number of special stormwight kits.
+The [[Primordial Aspect|primordial aspect]] of the stormwight lets you channel your [[Rage|rage]] into the form of an animal and grants you knowledge of one of a number of special stormwight kits.
 You can master additional stormwight kits through play, swapping them out during a Respite as with any other kit.
 (See Kits.)

 #### KIT FEATURES